 Before you apply

-Evaluate your organisation against the inspection criteria using our self-evaluation template and examples:
+Evaluate your organisation against the Inspection criteria (PDF) using our Self-evaluation template 2024 (Word) and Self-evaluation examples (PDF).

 Applying for Inspection

-Download and complete the forms and submit your application and supporting documents via email to accreditation.unit@britishcouncil.org
+Download and complete the correct forms and submit your application and supporting documents via email to accreditation.unit@britishcouncil.org

 Inspection Months |